-Cabo San Lucas, Baja California Sur, México – Did you know there were camels in Cabo San Lucas?
+Did you know there are camels in Cabo San Lucas?
 We didn’t either.
-When we were looking into things to do during our visit, we ran across a tour called Sunset Outback and Camel Safari.
+When we were looking into things to do during our visit there, we ran across a tour called Sunset Outback and Camel Safari.
 My wife thought that sounded interesting.
-So did I. A chance to ride a camel?
-Yes, let’s do this.
+So did I. A chance to ride a camel in Cabo San Lucas?
+And watch a sunset?
+Yes, let’s do this!

 The tour is run by Adventuras y Expediciones de los Cabos or Cabo Adventures.
 The parent company operates excursions in Cabo San Lucas, Puerto Vallarta, Cancún, and Punta Mita, México.
 My wife recognized the company as part of the group that conducted one of the tours we took in Puerto Vallarta.

-We arrived at the tour’s meeting place at the marina quite early, so we decided to find a restaurant called The Sleepless Lobster for lunch.
-We visited its sister restaurant, The Crazy Lobster, during our first visit to Cabo San Lucas.
-Read my review of The Sleepless Lobster for full details on how the lunch went.
+We arrived at the tour’s meeting place at the marina quite early, so we decided to find a restaurant called The Sleepless Lobster and have lunch.
+We dined at its sister restaurant, The Crazy Lobster, during our first visit to Cabo San Lucas.

 Unimog to the Desert?

 A shuttle van took our group of 13 from the marina to the outskirts of the ranch property where the actual excursion would start.
 There we met our guide, Denny, and Hector, our driver, and climbed aboard a waiting Mercedes Unimog.
-Once everyone was seated, we set off on a ride through the outback, along dirt roads to Rancho Tierra Sagrada, which means “Sacred Land” in Spanish.
+Once everyone was seated and belted in, we set off on a ride through the Mexican outback, along dirt roads to Rancho Tierra Sagrada, which means “Sacred Land” in Spanish.
 Between the shuttle and the Unimog, it was about a 45-minute journey.

 Camel Caravan

-Arriving at the ranch, we disembarked and posed for a group picture.
+Arriving at the ranch, we disembarked and posed for a group photo.
 From there we walked over to the camel stables where we received instructions.
 Riding gear consisted of a helmet covered in blue fabric which draped midway down your back.
 Not sure why they use blue instead of white or a light shade of brown.
-Visibility maybe?
+Visibility, maybe?

 The crew selected camels for us, two riders per camel.
 We were then led to the loading area, which was a raised platform accessed by stairs.
 The seats were a tandem tubular steel apparatus.
 Very generous padding protected the camel from the metal seats.
 Our camel’s name was Louis.
 Turned out he was the camel that we all posed for photos with at the end of the ride.

 With everyone mounted up, six guides took us out.
-They walked alongside us as we rode caravan style down to the beach and along the sand.
+They walked alongside us as we rode caravan-style down to the beach and along the sand.
 You sit pretty high up on a camel so we had good view of the course, the ocean, the ranch, and the surrounding area.
 We were instructed to keep both hands on the seat bar for safety.
-Louis gave us such a good ride that we really didn’t need to hold on, but did anyway.
+Louis gave us such a smooth ride that we really didn’t need to hold on, but we did anyway.

-A few minutes more walking across the sand and we circled back to starting the point.
+After a few minutes more of walking across the sand, we circled back to starting the point.
 In all, it was a 20-minute camel ride along a kilometer-long circuit.
 The camels here do up to 15 tours a day, but are easily capable of walking four times that distance carrying a load.

 Rancho Tierra Sagrada